buildtesters/buildtest/docs/concepts.rst

       1) eb/2017          3) binutils/.2.27   5) numactl/2.0.11   7) OpenMPI/2.0.0                  9) FFTW/3.3.4                                    11) zlib/.1.2.8
       2) GCCcore/.5.4.0   4) GCC/5.4.0-2.27   6) hwloc/1.11.3     8) OpenBLAS/0.2.19-LAPACK-3.6.0  10) ScaLAPACK/2.0.2-OpenBLAS-0.2.19-LAPACK-3.6.0

-We can confirm this by running the second combination to load ``zlib/.1.2.8``
+We can confirm this by running the second parent combination to load ``zlib/ .1.2.8``

 .. code-block:: console